WasMachenSachen/openseadragon-opacity-slider/README.md

 viewer.opacityslider({ ...osdosOptions, layerInformation });
 ```

 If everything is right there should be a basic sliderarea below the OSD-viewer.
-Now you can style the sliderarea and sliders like described [here](#styling) or change the options like described [below](#options-and-methods).
+Now you can style the sliderarea and sliders like described [here](#styling) or change the options like described [below](#options).

-## Options and Methods
+## Options
 You can set multiple options in your options-object for the output of the sliderarea:
 | Option | Type | Default | Explanation | Additional information|
 |---|---|---|---|---|